- Discover CSUB

 - Campus Programming

 - News & Information

-Students who complete all four years of the program will receive special recognition in the graduation program and on their transcripts, plus a beautiful gold and silver honors medal.
+GRADUATION AWARDS: Students who complete all four years of the program will receive special recognition in the graduation program and on their transcripts, plus a beautiful gold and silver honors medal.
 Students who complete the two year program will receive a cord.

 Please see additional documents under "Related Links" located to your right.